drudru/understanding_redo/README.md

 it causes any target dependent on that source to be marked as 'modified', which causes any targets dependent on it to run their '.do' scripts.

+That is basic 'redo' in a nutshell.
+If you understand that, you understand the vast majority of redo.

+To take it a little further, there is more functionality. 'redo' has a system for using a 'default.do'.
+For example, if you said, redo-ifchange xyz.md, the 'do' file searched for would be 'xyz.md.do' then 'default.md.do'.
+That way you can just have a single file (in this case converting MarkDown to HTML), to handle a class of files.
+In order for these scripts to run, they take the target info as command line arguments.
+In fact, all '.do' files take these arguments.

+With this added functionality, a build system can be described with just a few 'do' files.

+## Examples

+## WIP / IGNORE

 xxx THIS IS difficult because of the recursive nature